 - Export and import files (e.g., XML or CSV files).
 Here, the source system composes a file stored in a folder on the server from where the target system can load the file.
 (It may be on the same server or over the internet.)There are different modules/plug-ins that fully or partially automate the integration process, but normally it will require individuals with solid technical background such as programmers to make it work properly.
 It is important to keep these in mind:

 - If you exchange data files, remember to password-protect the folder where the files are saved.
 Ask your programmer to use IP blocking to reduce if not eliminate the possibility of others having full access to the files.

 - Remember to encrypt a username and password if, for instance, the files are exchanged via FTP― a common way of exchanging data

 - Saving data directly in an external database system.
 Here, the source system stores directly into the target system’s database.
-I cannot recommend this method even though it is often the easiest and fastest way to solve an integration project, as this method opens the risk of having security issues and programming errors, which usually occur when the target database changes.
+I can't recommend this method even though it's often the easiest and fastest way to solve an integration project.
+This method opens the risk of having security issues and programming errors, which usually occur when the target database changes.
 It allows the developer to make small changes in the target database that may result to fatal consequences.